 2.)
 Gather materials

-Whether it’s logos, symbols, color palettes, or website designs, gather the items you wish to use for your preference testing.
+Whether it’s creative logos, symbols, color palettes, or website designs, gather the items you wish to use for your preference testing.

 In most preference tests two or three options are usually utilized, but you can use more if you wish.
 However, remember that the more designs you include in a task, the more difficult it will be for your participants to choose and then justify their choice.